NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sinkage Test

-The Nectar Hybrid has a minimal level of sinkage.
-In our tests, we measured 1.70” of sinkage depth.
-This is less sinkage than the average sinkage depth of 2.17” (based on all of our tests to date).
+The Nectar Hybrid has a deep level of sinkage.
+During our tests, we measured a pressure point sinkage depth of 2.37”.
+This is 0.23” more sinkage than the average sinkage depth of 2.14”, based on all of our tests to date.

 Sinkage Depth